SAP/component-operator/README.md

 By default, the dependent objects will be deployed in the same cluster where the component resides.
 A kubeconfig may be provided to deploy into a remote cluster, by specifying a secret (in the component's namespace) as `spec.kubeConfig.secretRef.name`.
 By default, the secret will be looked up at one of the following keys: `value`, `value.yaml`, `value.yml` (in this order).
 A custom key can be specified as `spec.kubeConfig.secretRef.key`.
 Note that the used kubeconfig must not use any kubectl plugins, such as kubelogin.

-### Reqeue interval and retry interval
+### Reqeue interval, retry interval and timeout

 The field `spec.requeueInterval` defines the period, after which a component is re-reconciled after a previously successful reconcilation.
 It is optional, the default is 10 minutes.

 The field `spec.retryInterval` defines the period, after which a component is re-reconciled if a retriable error occurs.
 Check the [component-operator-runtime documentation](https://sap.github.io/component-operator-runtime/docs/concepts/reconciler/#tuning-the-retry-behavior) for more details about retriable errors.
-This field is optional; if unset the retry interval equals the requeue interval.
+This field is optional; if unset the retry interval equals the effective requeue interval.

+Finally, the field `spec.timeout` defines how long dependent objects are expected to take to become ready.
+If not all depenents are ready, then the component state is `Processing` until the timeout has elapsed; afterwards, the component state flips to `Error`.
+Note that the operator still tries to reconcile the dependent objects in that case, just as before.
+The timeout restarts counting down whenever the component itself, or the rendered dependent manifests change.
+The timeout field is optional; if unset, it is defaulted with the effective requeue interval.

 ### Source reference